Driving in Tanzania: Tips & Information

 How are the road conditions for driving in Tanzania?

-Road conditions in the Northeast of Tanzania
+Road conditions in the North of Tanzania

-By African standards, the road conditions in the Northeast of Tanzania are excellent.
+By African standards, the road conditions in the North of Tanzania are excellent.
 The primary roads connecting Arusha to Ngorongoro in the west, Moshi/Kilimanjaro in the east and Lushoto/Dar es Salaam in the far east are covered in smooth asphalt.
 Do expect a lot of speed bumps and the occasional pothole.

-Although the asphalt roads are in good condition, you generally don’t reach more than 60 km/hour, due to the many speed bumps, the need to reduce your speed when passing through villages, and because you will probably want to take many pictures!
+Although the asphalt roads are in good condition, you generally don’t reach more than 50 km/hour, due to the many speed bumps, the need to reduce your speed when passing through villages, and because you will probably want to take many pictures!
 Even the scenery from the highway is stunning.
 Avoid the common traveller's mistake of trying to cover too much ground in one trip.
 Forget Google Maps, but closely study our driving times and distances table at this page instead.

 Tanzania's secondary ‘C’ and ‘D’ roads are usually unsurfaced, with various potholes or eroded surfaces.
 Usually, you can expect the last stretch of your daily trip to require some driving on these all-weather dirt roads.